A structural duality for path-decompositions into parts of small radius: Graph-decompositions and quasi-isometries

-To conclude this section, let us look at a possible path-way towards omitting the need of low radial spread.
-Berger and Seymour proved that a graph has bounded \radialHWidth{tree} if and only if it is quasi-isometric to a tree~\cite{BoundedDiamTreeDecomp}*{4.1}.
-More precisely, they show that if~$G$ has a~$T$-decomposition of a low radial-width for some tree~$T$, then $G$ is quasi-isometric to some minor~$T'$ of~$T$.
-We ask whether such an argument transfers to arbitrary decomposition graphs.
+To conclude this section, let us look at a possible path-way towards omitting the condition on the radial spread.
+Berger and Seymour proved that a graph has bounded \radialHWidth{tree} if and only if it is quasi-isometric to a tree~\cite{bergerseymourboundeddiamTD}*{4.1}.
+More precisely, they show that if~$G$ has a~$T$-decomposition of low radial-width for some tree~$T$, then $G$ is quasi-isometric to some tree~$T'$ that is obtained from a subtree of~$T$ by contracting and subdividing edges.